JOHN McDOUALL STUART

 - The existence of the John McDouall Stuart Society Incorporated

-- Stuart was born on the 7th December 1815 in the Burgh of Dysart situated on the northern shore of the Firth of Forth – almost directly opposite the city of Edinburgh, Scotland.
+- Stuart was born on the 7th September 1815 in the Burgh of Dysart situated on the northern shore of the Firth of Forth – almost directly opposite the city of Edinburgh, Scotland.
 He was the fifth son of a young ex-army officer, Captain William Stuart and Mary McDouall of Logan.
 (The fifth son was given the maternal surnaming as a given name – hence the name John McDouall Stuart).
 The family moved to Dysart in 1812.
-A museum dedicated to Stuart now occupies the 18th century house where he was born.
 Both his parents died early in Stuart’s life (when he was eleven or twelve).
 He was schooled at first privately and then at the Scottish Naval and Military Academy where he graduated as a Civil Engineer.
 When he completed his studies he went to Glasgow to live and was ‘engaged in business’ before leaving for Australia.

 - In 1838, Stuart aged 23 years, embarked on the ‘Indus’ as a passenger.
 The voyage took the usual four months.
 Thirty-four ships carried settlers to the newly established colony of South Australia, many of them from Scotland.
 On the 13th September of that year the barque Indus sailed from Dundee for Adelaide with 73 passengers, (men, women and children).
 The barque called only at Tenerife and Pernambuco on the way to South Australia.